dojo/site/content/blog/en/dojo-middleware.md

 export default phoneNumberMiddleware;
 ```

-The middleware returns a function that will test the phone number and return whether it is valid or not.
+The middleware returns a function that tests the phone number and returns whether it is valid or not.

-Here is what this looks like in a sample application.
+View this middleware example in a sample phone validation application.

 !(https://codesandbox.io/embed/dojo-custom-middleware-w1f7m?fontsize=14&module=%2Fsrc%2Fmiddleware%2FphoneNumberMiddleware.ts)

 ## Geolocation Middleware

-You could also do some fun middleware that interacts with the DOM of you widgets.
-For example, there is the [`intersection`](https://dojo.io/learn/middleware/available-middleware#intersection) and [`resize`](https://dojo.io/learn/middleware/available-middleware#resize) middleware.
+You could also create some fun middleware that interacts with the DOM of your widgets.
+For example, there are the [`intersection`](https://dojo.io/learn/middleware/available-middleware#intersection) and [`resize`](https://dojo.io/learn/middleware/available-middleware#resize) middleware.

-You could use a similar pattern to grab the browsers geolocation.
+You could use a similar pattern to grab the browser's geolocation coordinates.

 > src/middleware/geolocation.ts